YubicoLabs/entraId-register-passkeys-on-behalf-of-users/README.md

 - A FIDO2 security key like a YubiKey

 ![Sequence Diagram](images/SolutionOverview-FIDO2-security-key-Admin-on-behalf-of-registration.png)

-## Prerequisites
-- Entra ID free tenant
-- A registered application in Entra ID with delegated or application permissions allowing Graph permissions for: `UserAuthenticationMethod.ReadWrite.All`
-- If using delegated permissions, an administrator with Global Administrator or Authentication Administrator roles.
-Role may be assigned/constrained as part of an administrative unit.
-- FIDO2 Security keys are enabled as an authentication method for the users

 ## Scenarios supported
 - Administrator led registration of users' primary and backup FIDO2 security keys.